The Baby Friendly Lactation Course

 DHA J-7 staff, Planning Committee Members and reviewers have no financial or non-financial interest to disclose.
 All faculty members have no financial or non-financial interest to disclose.

 - 14.50 ANCCDHA J-7 CEPO is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 DHA J-7 CEPO designated this Internet Live Course activity.
 Continuing Nursing Education activity for a maximum of 14.50 contact hours Nurses should only claim credit commensurate with the extent of their participation in the activity.

 - 14.50 Certificate of Attendance

 - 14.50 IPCEThis activity was planned by and for the healthcare team, and learners can receive up to 14.50 Interprofessional Continuing Education (IPCE) credits for learning and change.
-In support of improving patient care, this activity has been planned and implemented by DHA J-7 CEPO.
-DHA, J-7, CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the Association of Social Work Boards (ASWB), the American Psychological Association (APA), and the American Dental Association’s Continuing Education Recognition Program (ADA CERP), and Commission on Dietetic Registration (CDR) to provide continuing education for the health care team.
+In support of improving patient care, this activity has been planned and implemented by DHA, J-7, CEPO.
+DHA, J-7, CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the Association of Social Work Boards (ASWB), the American Psychological Association (APA), the American Dental Association’s Continuing Education Recognition Program (ADA CERP), and Commission on Dietetic Registration (CDR) to provide continuing education for the health care team.